New partnership benefits Soldiers seeking a law enforcement career with Chicago Police

 |0

-This work, New partnership benefits Soldiers seeking a law enforcement career with Chicago Police [Image 4 of 4], by SFC Edgar Valdez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, New partnership benefits Soldiers seeking a law enforcement career with Chicago Police, by SFC Edgar Valdez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-New partnership benefits Soldiers seeking a law enforcement career with Chicago Police